jadecobra/python_tdd_exercises/source/functions/index.rst

   src.functions.w_return()
   return

-their contents are different, their results are the same because "all :ref:`functions<what is a function?>` return :ref:`None<what is None?>` by default, as if they have an invisible line that says ``return None``", which leads me to the next test
+their contents are different, their results are the same because ":ref:`all functions return None by default, as if they have an invisible line that says return None<test_making_a_function_w_return_none>`", which leads me to the next test.

 :ref:`I can make a function with a return statement<test_making_a_function_w_return>`